You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 We can't.

-There isn't common ground here between us and liberals, which is why I've always smirked at this notion that the future is rooted in I'm the guy who can cross the aisle and show the other people that they don't have to fear us.
+There isn't common ground here between us and liberals, which is why I've always smirked at this notion that the future is rooted in, I'm the guy who can cross the aisle and show the other people that they don't have to fear us.

-That's not gonna get us anywhere.
+That's not going to get us anywhere.

 They have to be defeated at the good old-fashioned ballot box.

-They have to become an electoral minority, and that still isn't gonna shut them up.
+They have to become an electoral minority.

-It still isn't gonna stop all this.
+It still isn't going to stop all this.

 But it's going to convey moral authority to the winners.